-Wide open spaces are essential this fall, and Arizona’s hiking trails will show you amazingly beautiful landscapes of extremely diverse varieties!
+Wide open spaces are a perfect way to clear your head and enjoy the diversity of Arizona’s beautiful landscapes while on the trails.
 Arizona's state parks showcase some of the most fun and best hikes in the state!
 Hikers have the option to hike through the beautiful and unique Sonoran Desert where they will encounter centuries old saguaros, rocky landscapes, and hardy wildlife like desert mule deer and javelina that are able to carve out an existence in this extreme habitat.
 High desert hikers will enjoy rolling foothills trails that lead to higher elevations and watch in excitement as the desert landscape gives way to more lush vegetation as they climb.
-Hiking in Arizona’s high country is equally as amazing and gives adventurers an experience filled with red rocks, puffy white clouds and vibrant trees with full autumn colors.
+Hiking in Arizona’s high country is equally as amazing and gives adventurers an experience filled with red rocks, puffy white clouds and shady pine trees and sparkling waters.
 You see, regardless of the location hikers choose to enjoy, Arizona’s trails show them the best this state has to offer as they provide memories to last a lifetime.
 And the best part is that somewhere, there's a hiking trail near you waiting to be explored!